explosion/spacy-llm/usage_examples/README.md

 ## Using LangChain

-`spacy-llm` integrates bindings to a number of libraries centered on prompt management and LLM usage to allow users to leverage their functionality in their spaCy workflows.
-A built-in example for this is [LangChain](https://github.com/hwchase17/langchain)
+`spacy-llm` integrates [LangChain](https://github.com/hwchase17/langchain) to leverage its features for prompt management and LLM usage to allow users to leverage their functionality in their spaCy workflows.
+A built-in example for this is

 An integrated third-party library can be used by configuring the `llm` component to use the respective model, e. g.: